-This guest contribution is written by Jonathan Melvin Ph.D., Application Engineer, Active Human Models at Siemens Digital Industries Software (formerly known as TASS International), a member of the Altair Partner Alliance.
+This guest contribution is written by Jonathan Melvin Ph.D., Application Engineer, Active Human Models at Siemens Digital Industries Software (Tass International was recently acquired by Siemens DI SW), a member of the Altair Partner Alliance.

 ‘The Pull’ From Advances in the Automotive Industry